The War Times Journal Home Page

 The general game mechanics pre-suppose that heavy fire will primarily affect related systems on board target vessels.
 With this rule, heavy G hits impact both heavy and light ROF ratings simultaneously.
 There are actually two possible levels of application for this rule, with Option A being rather modest and Option B being more extreme:

-Option A) On all heavy G hit die results of 2 (snake eyes), reduce one point each from both the heavy and light ROF ratings for the target vessel.
+Option A) For heavy G hit die results of 2 (snake eyes), reduce one point each from both the heavy and light ROF ratings for the target vessel.

 Option B) On all heavy G hits, reduce one point each from both the heavy and light ROF ratings for the target vessel.